-A favorite ice cream flavor, turned into an incredible bundt cake!
-This banana chocolate chunk walnut cake is perfect drizzled with ganache & served with a big cup of coffee!
+A favorite ice cream flavor, turned into an incredible cake!
+This banana bundt cake is loaded with chocolate chunks and walnuts, drizzled with ganache, & is perfect served with a big cup of coffee!

 Awwwww yeah, cake and ice cream!